 May I bring a guest to Cinema Society?

 To bring a guest, you MUST call the Society office at 619/280-1600 ext.
-4 (no later than 4PM the day of the show) then leave your name, phone number and the name of the guest.
+6 (no later than Noon the day of the show) then leave your name, phone number and the name of the guest.
 If you don't hear from us, expect a guest pass at the information desk.
-Guest tickets run $20 each.
+Guest tickets run $25 each (cash or check only, please).

-If I can't make an event, may I pass my ticket onto others?
+If I can't make an event, may I pass my space onto others?

-Will all events be held on selected Wednesday evenings at the UltraStar Scottsdale Pavilions Theater?
+Will all events be held on selected Wednesday evenings at the Harkins Shea Theatre, 7354 E. Shea Blvd. in Scottsdale?

-Our home is the UltraStar Scottsdale Pavilions Theater, near Indian Bend and the Loop 101 on selected Wednesday evenings at 7:00pm from November through April.
+Our home is the Harkins Shea Theatre on selected Wednesday evenings at 7:00pm from November through April.
 Normally we hold a "cinema chat" at 7:00PM, followed by an introduction of the film, screening, with a discussion immediately following.

 Will there be a chance to discuss films not showcased at the Cinema Society?